fajarnugraha37/opentelemetry-demo/README.md

 # OpenTelemetry Demo

 Welcome to the OpenTelemetry Demo repository!
-This project demonstrates how to implement OpenTelemetry for observability.
+This project demonstrates how to implement OpenTelemetry for observability using nodejs with honojs.
 It showcases various features such as tracing, metrics, and logging.

 ## Table of Contents